Bestseller: Verifiability

 Bestseller reports from companies such as Amazon.com, which appear to be based strictly on auditable sales to the public, may be at odds with bestseller lists compiled from more casual data, such as The New York Times lists' survey of retailers and publishers.
 The exact method for ranking The New York Times bestseller lists is a closely guarded secret.

 This situation suggests a similar one in the area of popular music.
 In 1991, Billboard magazine switched its chart data from manual reports filed by stores, to automated cash register data collected by a service called SoundScan.
 The conversion saw a dramatic shake-up in chart content from one week to the next.

 Today, many lists come from automated sources.
 Booksellers may use their POS (point-of-sale) systems to report automatically to Book Sense.
 Wholesalers such as the giant Ingram Content Group have bestseller calculations similar to Amazon's, but they are available only to subscribing retailers.
 Barnes & Noble and other large retail chains collect sales data from retail outlets and their Web sites to build their own bestseller lists.

 Nielsen BookScan U.S. is perhaps the most aggressive attempt to produce a completely automatic and trusted set of bestseller lists.
-They claim to be gathering data directly from cash registers at more than 4,500 retail locations, including independent bookstores, large chains such as Barnes & Noble, Powell's Books, and Borders, and the general retailer Costco.
+They claim to be gathering data directly from cash registers at more than 4,500 retail locations, including independent bookstores, large chains such as Barnes & Noble, Powell's Books, and Borders (formerly), and the general retailer Costco.
 Unlike the consumer-oriented lists, BookScan's data is extremely detailed and quite expensive.
 Subscriptions to BookScan cost up to $75,000 per year, but it can provide publishers and wholesalers with an accurate picture of book sales with regional and other statistical analyses.